isabella-burdon/meta_pipe/README.md

 ──────── ✨✨✨ Results ✨✨✨ ────────╯
 ```

-- Compatible with MacOS (will run on your laptop)
+- Compatible with MacOS (will run on your laptop 👩🏽‍💻)
 - Requires mamba package manager (see mamba installation below)

 ### To install meta pipe: